 Sipping on coffee, I've heard bad news.

-Happy coffee memories stain my sheets, where I've been brought coffee by my love (who detests it).
+Happy coffee memories stain my sheets, where I've sipped coffee after wild nights of too much beer.

 Making coffee, I've learned lessons, spoken to strangers, accomplished some of my biggest goals.